Domestic two-wheeler sales dip 21 pc in Jan; recovery likely in coming months | Business

 Gupta also noted that the domestic electric two-wheeler sales continued to have a dream-run in the April-January period of FY2022, posting a 5 times year-on-year growth at 1.49 lakh unit sales.

-In January 2022, the high-speed e-two-wheelers saw a 11 per cent month-on-month growth with 27,563 unit sales (highest monthly sales this year), Gupta said.
+In January 2022, the high-speed e-two-wheelers saw an 11 per cent month-on-month growth with 27,563 unit sales (highest monthly sales this year), Gupta said.

 The proposed formulation of a battery swapping policy and interoperability standards, announced in the budget 2022-23, could be game-changers for faster EV adoption in the medium-term, Gupta added.
+“The wholesale dispatches of passenger vehicles have remained curtailed over the past few months, on account of semiconductor chip shortages.
+This shortage had peaked in September 2021 led by disruption in supplies from certain geographies, but has been improving gradually on a sequential basis since then,” he said.
+Notwithstanding the strong demand, the low inventory levels across dealerships have constrained retail sales to an extent; in January 2022, retail sales at 3.04 lakh units represented a around 2 per cent growth on a sequential basis and a decline of around 10 per cent on YoY basis, ICRA said.
+Even as the production levels of OEMs are expected to remain impacted to an extent by a continuation of chip supply shortage for a major part of the current year, OEMs remain confident about a relatively stable production trend over the near to medium term, assuming no extended or major lockdowns due to spike in infections, Gupta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)